LonamiWebs/Telethon/readthedocs/extra/basic/entities.rst

     Don't worry if you don't understand this section, just remember some of the details listed here are important.
 When you're calling a method, don't call `client.get_entity() <telethon.client.users.UserMethods.get_entity>`
-    beforehand, just use the username or phone, or the entity retrieved by other means like `client.get_dialogs()
+    beforehand, just use the username, a phone from your contacts, or the entity retrieved by other means like `client.get_dialogs()
     <telethon.client.dialogs.DialogMethods.get_dialogs>`.

 On top of the normal types, the API also make use of what they call their